lupyuen/lupyuen.github.io/src/ci4.md

 _What's this Build Score?_

-Our NuttX Dashboard needs to know the __"Goodiness"__ of Every NuttX Build.
+Our NuttX Dashboard needs to know the __"Goodiness"__ of Every NuttX Build (pic above).
 Whether it's a...

 - __Total Fail__: _"undefined reference to atomic\_fetch\_add\_2"_